ItsMurumba/made-in-kenya/README.md

 ## <a name="F"> </a>F
 [Fupisha](https://github.com/nairobi-gophers/fupisha) : A modern url shortening service.
-Fupisha is a swahili word for Shorten. by [Nairobi Gophers](https://github.com/nairobi-gophers)
+Fupisha is a swahili word for Shorten by [Nairobi Gophers](https://github.com/nairobi-gophers)

 ## <a name="G"> </a>G